nishant-wavhal/DemonstrateLWCDatatable/README.md

 ## Use Case Demonstarting LWC component
-      As a Sales User I want an overview of an accounts revenue so that I can prioritize what accounts my team should work on
+      As a Sales User I want an overview of an accounts revenue so that I can prioritize what accounts.
 ## What to Do?
     - DataModel :
         Build Revenue Custom Obeject with fields: